Strip Me

 Strip Me is the third studio album by the English singer and songwriter Natasha Bedingfield.
 It was released on 7 December 2010 by Phonogenic Records.
 "Touch" was released as the first single from the album on 18 May 2010 and "Strip Me" was released as the second single on 31 August 2010.
 Neither of the singles was successful on the US Billboard charts.
 The album's title song peaked at number twenty-three on the adult contemporary chart.
 The album debuted at number 103 on US Billboard 200 with 10,000 copies sold, a significant drop from her previous album, N.B., which debuted at number three selling 50,000 units.

-In Europe, Strip Me was released in May 2011 under the title Strip Me Away, with more colorful artwork and an expanded list of tracks.
+In Europe, Strip Me was released in May 2011 under the title Strip Me Away, with more colourful artwork and an expanded list of tracks.
 It charted only in Germany and Switzerland.